 US Cultural Immersion and Fellowship Experience

-Legacy in cooperation with AMIDEAST and the US Embassies in each country selected 12 women and 12 men representing Egypt, Tunisia and Libya.
-These young professionals distinguish themselves as leaders in countries experience rapid change.
-Each Fellow upon return to home countries will implement community based projects designed after experiencing of various models/approaches during their US immersion.
+Legacy, in cooperation with AMIDEAST and the US embassy in each country, selected 12 women and 12 men representing Egypt, Tunisia and Libya.
+These young professionals distinguish themselves as leaders in countries experiencing rapid change.
+Each fellow, upon return home, implemented a community-based project that they designed after learning about a range of models and approaches during their US immersion.

-Based in Washington DC, this 3 week program focuses on public accountability, legislative procedures, and the inter-relationships between government, citizens and NGOs.
-Fellowship Hosts provide first hand direct experience of day-to- day workings in the U.S. Congress and major civil society organizations.
+Based in Washington, DC, the four-week US program focuses on public accountability, legislative procedures, and the interrelationships between government, citizens and NGOs.
+Fellowship hosts provide first-hand, direct experience of the day-to- day workings of the U.S. government and major civil society organizations.

-Congressional Briefing with LFP participants at Rayburn House, Washington DC : “Political Change in North Africa: Where is the Arab Spring Heading?”
+Watch a Congressional Briefing with LFP participants in the United States House of Representatives in Washington, DC: “Political Change in North Africa: Where is the Arab Spring Heading?”

 US Delegates travel abroad

-US Delegates who played major hosting or training roles are selected to travel to the Fellows’ home countries to co-deliver workshops and gain first-hand knowledge of each country.
-Read about recent trips U.S. Delegation to Egypt and the U.S. Delegation to Morocco
+US delegates who played major hosting or training roles are selected to travel to the fellows’ home countries to co-deliver workshops and gain first-hand knowledge of each country.
+Read about recent trips here: U.S. Delegation to Egypt and U.S. Delegation to Morocco

 Legislative Fellows – Spring 2012 (slideshow)